Brian-Doucet/nfldfs/README.md

 ## Usage

+If you're just looking for a bulk data download, it's recommended that you use the [CLI](https://github.com/BrianDoucet01/daily-fantasy-sports#using-the-cli) tool.
+It exports results directly to the `nfldfs/data` directory in `.csv` format.
+Head over there to see a [sample](https://github.com/BrianDoucet01/daily-fantasy-sports/tree/master/data) of DraftKings salary and points data for the entire 2017 season.

-Here are some quick and dirty examples that review how to import the package, search for dfs stats and scrape data.
+Here are some quick and dirty examples that illustrate how how to work with the package interactively.
 For more robust examples and a data dictionary, refer to the [docs](https://github.com/BrianDoucet01/daily-fantasy-sports/tree/master/docs) folder.

-### IPython or Jupyter Notebook
+### Working with the package interactively
+Several examples to show how you could work with the package directly in [IPython](https://ipython.org/) or a [Jupyter Notebook](https://jupyter.org/).

 **Get DraftKings salary and points data for the entire 2019 season.**